 When and where can I sign your Initiative?

-California law requires that signatures be made in ink and on paper; online signatures are not currently permitted.
-When the campaign is legally cleared to start collecting signatures, visit the campaign’s website or social media channels for a list and interactive map of signing locations and signing events.
-Decriminalize California also plans to provide an option whereby a prospective signatory can request to receive a petition via mail, which can be signed at home and returned using an included prepaid return envelope.
+California law requires that signatures be made in ink and on paper, so online signatures are not currently permitted.
+Visit the campaign’s website or social media channels for a list and interactive map of signing locations and signing events.
+Decriminalize California also plans to provide an option so a prospective signatory can request to receive a petition via mail, which can be signed at home and returned using an included prepaid return envelope.

 Can I collect signatures for the Initiative?

 Yes.
 We rely on volunteers to collect signatures.
-When the campaign is legally cleared to start collecting signatures, visit the campaign’s website or social media channels for further information.
-Collecting signatures is not difficult, but the process is governed by several regulations and requires attention to detail; errors in the collection process can invalidate an otherwise lawful signature.
-Therefore, individuals authorized to collect signatures for the Initiative must carefully read and abide by the official instructions set out by Decriminalize California.
+Visit the campaign’s website or social media channels for further information for updates and to volunteer.
+Collecting signatures is not difficult, but the process is governed by regulations and requires attention to detail; errors in the collection process can invalidate an otherwise lawful signature.
+Individuals authorized to collect signatures for the Initiative must carefully read and abide by the official instructions set out by Decriminalize California.
 Please note that individuals collecting signatures are REQUIRED by law to submit a signed Official Circulator Statement to Decriminalize California and are PROHIBITED by law from withholding valid signatures from Decriminalize California.